Dr. Emile Tompa

 Tompa’s research interests include the consequences of occupational health and safety system design on the health and well-being of individuals and populations, the economic evaluation of workplace interventions for improving the health and well-being of workers, the economic burden of adverse health conditions and disability, and the analysis of disability policy systems.
-Most recently, Tompa was awarded funding from the New Frontiers in Research Fund to support a six-year social innovation laboratory called Inclusive Design for Employment Access (IDEA) that is focused on demand-side capacity building, i.e., skilling up employers to advance their abilities to tap into diverse talent pools, with a focus on disability confidence.
+Most recently, Tompa received a six-year funding envelope as the nominated principal applicant from the New Frontiers in Research Fund Transformation Stream for a social innovation laboratory called Inclusive Design for Employment Access (IDEA).
+The initiative is focused on skilling up employers to advance their abilities to tap into diverse talent pools, with a focus on persons with disabilities.

 “How to get the most for the least, that’s the basis for economics.
 I am interested in analyzing issues related to occupational health and safety and work disability prevention and management from the standpoint of this basic challenge.” – Dr. Emile Tompa

 - Accommodating and Communicating about Episodic Disabilities (ACED): A partnership to deliver workplace resources to sustain employment of people with chronic, episodic conditions.
 Funded by Canadian Institutes of Health Research and Social Sciences & Humanities Research Council of Canada Signature Initiative.
 Ongoing.

 - Addressing knowledge gaps about skills of persons with disabilities.
 Funded by Employment and Social Development Canada.
 Ongoing.
 (PI on the project)

 - Building disability confidence in Canada’s financial sector .
 Funded by Canadian Council on Rehabilitation and Work.
 Ongoing.
 (PI on the project)